Compression tests

 - Powder rheology for tablet or granule applications.

-This multidimensional approach allows for a complete profile of the material, ensuring an optimal choice during product development or validation.
+This multidimensional approach makes it possible to obtain a complete profile of the material, ensuring an optimal choice during product development or validation.

 YesWeLab Services

-YesWeLab relies on a network of partner laboratories specialized in mechanical and rheological analyses , accredited ISO 17025 and/or COFRAC .
-Depending on your needs, our experts select the protocol adapted to your product (ISO, ASTM, EN standards) and the desired test conditions (temperature, loading speed, controlled environment).
+YesWeLab relies on a network of partner laboratories specializing in mechanical and rheological analyses , accredited to ISO 17025 and/or COFRAC .
+Depending on your needs, our experts select the protocol best suited to your product (ISO, ASTM, EN standards) and the desired test conditions (temperature, loading speed, controlled environment).

-Thanks to the YesWeLab digital platform , you can centralize your analysis requests, track your samples and access your reports online.
-Since 2020, many manufacturers in the packaging, polymers and technical materials sectors have trusted us to manage their mechanical tests.
+Thanks to the YesWeLab digital platform , you can centralize your analysis requests, track your samples, and access your reports online.
+Since 2020, numerous manufacturers in the packaging, polymer, and technical materials sectors have trusted us to manage their mechanical testing.

-To get a quote or submit a specific project, contact our scientific team today.
+To obtain a quote or submit a specific project, contact our scientific team today.

 Other analyses we perform